 Whether it’s summer or winter, barriers for swimming pools and spas need attention to keep our children safe.

-Inflatable and portable pools holding more than 30cm of water also need safety barriers.
+Inflatable and relocatable pools that can hold more than 30cm of water also need safety barriers.

-- Climbable objects: move climbable objects - like pot plants, garden furniture and toys - 1.2m away from the barrier.
+- Climbable objects like pot plants, garden furniture and toys should be moved 1.2 m away from the barrier.

 Remember that safety barriers are no substitute for active adult supervision of children around water.

 You need a Building Permit to add a new pool or spa, or alter a pool barrier.
 A Building Permit ensures it will meet legal requirements.